 Faszination on the Nürburgring.
 Even the title provides a frisson: we know the awesome challenges of the Nordschleife, either first-hand or courtesy of Top Gear.
-But Ruf’s 20-minute movie, catchable on YouTube, shows how it should be done.
+But Ruf’s 20-minute movie, catchable on YouTube (and below), shows how it should be done.
 Not only does it consolidate the reputation of the legendary CTR Yellowbird, it makes a star of test driver Stefan Roser too.

 There’s a camera behind him on the cage so you see him working, endlessly jiggling the steering wheel and shifting from gear to gear; and there’s another on the passenger door catching the occasional shift and dancing on the pedals.
 But it’s the mesmerising, relentless pursuit of the sinuous blacktop receding into infinity that holds the viewer wrapt.

 In a month that's seen the [restored Yellowbird reappear at The Quail, A Motorsports Gathering], and Ruf models displayed throughout Monterey Car Week, sit back and enjoy the legend.

 - Top ten Porsches to buy before it's too late